Dansby Swanson Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles have a 4.22 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.21).

-- Orioles pitchers combine to allow 80 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Orioles pitchers combine to rank 17th in baseball in home runs given up (80 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.